valflrt/NeuralNetJs/README.md

 ```
 npm install
 ```
-*If you don't have npm install take a look [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).*
+*If you don't have npm install take a look at [this site](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).*

 You can now start the network's learning:
 ```